Certora/fried-egg/README.md

 ## To-dos

-- UNSOUNDNESS!
-Right now we just throw away intermediate variables that we don't support (because of types).
-Imagine we have:
+- When converting back on the kotlin side, full expressions need to be converted back to three-address form.
+I wrote `toCommands` in `TACExpr.kt` to do this, but it doesn't take into account sharing.
+If two separate expressions share some subpart, it makes two variables even though they are the same.
+Example:

 ```
-a = 2 + 3
+a = (b + c) * d
+x = (b + c) * (b + c)

+Is translated to:
+temp1 = b + c
-a = a + weird_pointer_computation_or_something_that_we_don't_support
+a = temp1 + d
+temp2 = b + c
+temp3 = b + c
+x = temp2 * temp3

+When it could be:
+temp1 = b + c
-a = a + 1
+a = temp1 + d
+x = temp1 * temp1
 ```
-Then I just throw out the middle a and compute a = 2 + 3 + 1 which is wrong because I threw out that line of code

 - We currently use `logical_equality` for small math simplifications, but we should really just send a small program with one expression in it to `lin_inv` instead and delete that file.
+- We are missing boolean axioms like `(&& a 1) => a` because we don't distinguish between bools and bv256.
+We should generate boolean axioms using Ruler and then use them on boolean expressions (we can tell if something is a boolean by checking the operator or looking up the variable).
 - Errors from the Rust process tend to disappear in CI, and I'm not sure if they show up from staging.
 Where are they going?
 See `RustBlaster.kt` for where we call `redirectError`, which redirects the stderr out to the current process.
 - It would be cool to do partial evaluation / automatic inlining in the egraph when we simplify things.
+Though I'm not sure if it's worth the runtime cost.
 Imagine we have a program:
 ```
 Block1: x = 0